unicitynetwork/aggregator-subscription/README.md

 Next, the user initiates payment for their API key.
 The user can either supply an existing API key in the `apiKey` field, or the user can leave the field empty, in which case a new API key will be created for the user.
 Additionally, the user specifies the chosen payment plan ID.

-If the user does not complete the payment flow in about 15 minutes then the flow expires automatically and if the user wishes to continue then the user must start the flow again from the payment initiation endpoint here.
-The endpoint must also be invoked again if the user wishes to change any of the parameters specified here.
+If the user does not complete the payment flow in 15 minutes then the flow expires automatically, after which the user must start the flow again from the payment initiation endpoint if they wish to complete the payment.
+The initiation endpoint must also be invoked again if the user wishes to change any of the parameters specified here.

 **Request:**